 Unfortunately, a bill to require that schools teach comprehensive sex ed stalled at the Minnesota Legislature in 2019.
 Contact your legislators and tell them to support comprehensive sex education for all Minnesota students.

 The 16 unique education programs provided by Planned Parenthood Minnesota, North Dakota, South Dakota reach more than 40,000 young people and adults each year with information on healthy sexuality, communication, and healthy decision making.
 All education programs are age-appropriate, inclusive, culturally relevant, and evidence-based.

 Planned Parenthood offers culturally-specific programs that are tailored to the specific cultural, medical, and linguistic needs of Minnesota’s many rich and diverse communities.
-Many of these programs, like Hmong STAR and Native STAND, are peer-to-peer youth education programs that have been found to be the most effective way to communicate information to teens.
+Many of these programs are peer-to-peer youth education programs that have been found to be the most effective way to communicate information to teens.
 Others, like Entre Amigas and Partnership Project, give adults the resources to be a source of information and education within their communities.